tsgates/arch-wiki-markdown/wiki/Mutt.md

 Mutt
 ====

-> Summary

-A guide on configuring and using Mutt.

-> Related
+Related articles

-fdm
+-   fdm

-msmtp
+-   msmtp

-offlineimap
+-   offlineimap

 Mutt is a text-based mail client renowned for its powerful features.
 Though over a decade old, Mutt remains the mail client of choice for a